devmnj/Deno-CLI-create-app-master/readMe.md

 Everybody welcome to join , clone the repo and have a look.

 ## Escape
-More project support will added soon.
-Suggetions and comments are welcome.
+More project support is coming.
+Suggestions and comments are welcome.
 [blog](http://developerm.dev)